 We don’t want for choice when it comes to knives today, but there is such a gulf in price between the cheapest and the most expensive, it begs the question of whether or not it is worth it to invest in a high dollar knife and accordingly what the differences are between expensive knives and cheap knives.

 There are many differences in the materials, design and manufacturing of knives…

-More expensive knives benefit from a significantly stronger and higher performance steels used in the blades and frames, tougher, all weather scales or those made from exotic woods and other materials, and command a premium thanks to expert design and careful manufacturing processes.
+More expensive knives benefit from a significantly stronger steels used in the blades and frames, tougher, all weather scales or those made from exotic woods and other materials, and command a premium thanks to expert design and careful manufacturing processes.